Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 \subsubsection{Evolution of SFR}

 Figure~\ref{fig:evolution_SFR_Metal} shows the redshift evolution of the total SFR (top panel) and metallicity (bottom) for the PC (dashed), Core region (solid), and Outside-core region (dotted) in our zoom-in simulations (Thick red: M15-Gas, blue: M14.9-Gas, green: M14.7-Gas, purple: M14.4-Gas).
 The SFR and metallicity in PC include the contribution of the Core region.
-The observed SFR values of \citet{Mitsuhashi2021ApJ, Kubo19}\, are shown with error bars, and that of \citet{Lacaille19} is shown for the Core.
+In \citet{Lacaille19}, SFRs were derived for the two PCs in both the PC and Core regions.
+The Core value, representing the smaller value at each redshift, was obtained.
+The observed SFR values of \citet{Mitsuhashi2021ApJ, Kubo19}\, are indicated for the PC with error bars.
+Additionally, the SFR from \citet{Lacaille19} is shown for both PC and Core. \citet{Kubo19}'s study offers two estimates for the SFR: $16.3 \times 10^3\,\Msun\,\mathrm{yr}^{-1}$ based on a pure star-forming model, and another at $2.1 \times 10^3\,\Msun\,\mathrm{yr}^{-1}$ derived from the AGN/SFG composite model.
+In the study by \citet{Lacaille19}, SFRs were determined for the two PCs in both the PC and Core regions.
+The total SFR of Core corresponds to the smaller value at each redshift.
 The grey dotted curve shows the cosmic SFRD of \citet{Madau14} multiplied by the PC volume of M15-Gas.
 In the bottom panel, the triangle symbols correspond to the center of galaxy clusters \citep{Balestra07}, and square symbols to IGM \citep{Aguirre08,Simcoe11,Simcoe+11}.